Be Our Guest Restaurant

 Tables in Wonderland: Yes, dinner only.

-Counter-Service Menu: Sandwiches and salads on the menu will include a tuna Niçoise salad and a Croque Monsieur sandwich with carved ham, Gruyere cheese, béchamel and pommes frites, plus Carved turkey on a warm baguette with Dijon mayonnaise, or a grilled steak sandwich with garlic butter spread.
+Counter-Service Menu: Sandwiches and salads on the menu include a tuna Niçoise salad and a Croque Monsieur sandwich with carved ham, Gruyere cheese, béchamel, and pommes frites, plus Carved turkey on a warm baguette with Dijon mayonnaise, or a Carved Prime Chuck Roast Beef Sandwich.
 These are also served with pommes frites.
 A braised pork dish — this is the Chef’s favorite.
-Vegetarians will enjoy a loaded vegetable quiche or quinoa, shallot, and chive salad.
-For the kiddos at lunch, expect a carved turkey sandwich, roasted pulled pork, Mickey meatloaf, seared mahi mahi, or whole-grain macaroni topped with marinara and mozzarella.
+Vegetarians will enjoy a loaded vegetable quiche or quinoa salad.
+For the kiddos at lunch, expect a carved turkey sandwich, slow cooked pork, Mickey meatloaf, seared mahi mahi, or whole-grain macaroni topped with marinara and mozzarella.

 Table-Service Menu: Charcuterie plate with cured meats and sausages, mussels steamed in white wine, French onion or potato leek soup, a salad with champagne vinaigrette, and a salad trio with roasted beet, raisins, and orange; green beans, tomatoes, and roasted shallots; and watermelon, radish, and mint.

-Main course options include a thyme-scented pork rack chop with au gratin pasta, rotisserie rock hen with roasted fingerling potatoes, pan-seared salmon in leek fondue, grilled strip steak with pommes frites, sautéed shrimp and scallops with veggies in puff pastry with creamy lobster sauce, and an oven-baked ratatouille.
+Main course options include a thyme-scented pork rack chop with au gratin pasta, pan-seared chicken breast, pan-seared salmon in leek fondue, grilled strip steak with pommes frites, sautéed shrimp and scallops with veggies in puff pastry with creamy lobster sauce, and layered ratatouille.

-For dessert, enjoy strawberry cream cheese or triple chocolate cupcakes, a chocolate cream puff, or a passion fruit cream puff.
+For dessert, enjoy strawberry cream cheese, lemon meringue, or triple chocolate cupcakes, a chocolate cream puff, lemon-raspberry cream puff, or a passion fruit cream puff.

-For kids at dinner, it’s grilled steak, grilled fish of the day, whole-grain macaroni, or grilled chicken breast.
+For kids at dinner, it’s grilled steak, grilled fish of the day, whole-grain macaroni, Mickey meatloaf, or grilled chicken breast.

 Two non-alcoholic signature drinks will be offered in a souvenir goblet.